tbhidkmanlol/tbhidkmanlol/README.md

 - LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/thu-xing-liang-976b09320/)
 - Email: thuxl2003@gmail.com

-Feel free to check out my projects and get in touch if you'd like to collaborate!

 <!---
 tbhidkmanlol/tbhidkmanlol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.